mahdi-shafiei/tpu-recipes/training/trillium/Llama3-70B-PyTorch/GCE/README.md

 All the command below should run from your own machine (not the TPU host you created).

-Note: if want to get metraic printed on all workers, please try `us-central1-docker.pkg.dev/deeplearning-images/reproducibility/pytorch-xla/llama3-70b:manfeijan15newbuilt` by modify [this line](https://github.com/AI-Hypercomputer/tpu-recipes/blob/af4393a42966a9a1f76b9f270a2e07788e2879ff/training/trillium/Llama3-70B-PyTorch/GCE/host.sh#L3)
+Note: if want to get metric printed on all workers, please try `us-central1-docker.pkg.dev/deeplearning-images/reproducibility/pytorch-xla/llama3-70b:manfeijan15newbuilt` by modifying [this line](https://github.com/AI-Hypercomputer/tpu-recipes/blob/af4393a42966a9a1f76b9f270a2e07788e2879ff/training/trillium/Llama3-70B-PyTorch/GCE/host.sh#L3)

 1. git clone and navigate to this README repo and run training script: